Ordify-Ai/chat-widget/README.md

 ### GitHub Packages Setup (Optional)

-If you want to use the latest development version from GitHub Packages, you'll need to configure authentication:
+GitHub Packages serves as a mirror of the NPM package.
+If you need to use it, configure authentication:

 1. **Create a Personal Access Token** with `read:packages` scope
 2. **Configure npm authentication:**